RowEvans/autonomous-flight/README.md

 4. **GPS circle mission** — orbit a user-specified GPS coordinate at a configurable radius.
 5. **Return and land** — fly back to the takeoff point and land automatically within a close tolerance.

-**Where I am right now:** I'm currently working on stage 4: adding input to determine the GPS position to orbit and a configurable radius
+**Where I am right now:** I'm currently working on stage 5: adding automatic return and land

 ## My Project

-The core of what I've built so far is a single ROS 2 node (`multicopter_offboard.py`) that controls a simulated quadcopter in PX4.
+The core of what I've built so far is a single ROS 2 node (`quadcopter_offboard.py`) that controls a simulated quadcopter in PX4.

 Right now, the node:

 - After a short "PREFLIGHT" period, enters "ARMING" and sends the commands needed to switch the aircraft into offboard mode and arm it.
-- Then it enters the "CLIMBING" phase, where it climbs to the altitude and once within 3m of target altitude, switches into "LOITERING"
+- Then it enters the "CLIMBING" phase, where it incrementally climbs to the altitude and once within 3m of target altitude, switches into "LOITERING"
-- Loiters in a circle orbit around (0, 0), simulating marine life tracking.
+- Loiters in a circle orbit around a previously desired command-line arugment, simulating marine life tracking.

-The orbit's radius and turn rate are exposed as adjustable parameters, so I can tune the flight pattern without changing code.
+The orbit's radius, longitude and latitude are exposed as adjustable parameters, so I can tune the flight pattern without changing code.

 ### Setup